What are HPV and Genital Warts?

 Many types of the virus exist, but only some of them can cause genital warts.
 Genital Warts may be either flat or resemble raspberries or cauliflowers in appearance.
 The warts begin as small red or pink growths and can grow as large as four inches across.
 They can interfere with intercourse and childbirth.
 Growths may also be hidden or invisible, and so regular testing is recommended.

-HPV are a group of over 100 viruses, some of which can be sexually transmitted and cause Gential Warts or Cervical Cancer.
-So you should find out which type of HPV you have to get the right treatment Click here to see the full article.
+HPV are a group of over 100 viruses, some of which can be sexually transmitted and cause gential warts or cervical cancer.

 The virus is highly infectious and transmitted through sexual contact.
 It can be passed through oral, anal, or vaginal sexual intercourse.
 It is possible for you to catch it even if you or your partner is wearing a condom.
 It is almost impossible to know if your partner is carrying the virus, as often the infected person will have no symptoms.
 Genital Warts do not have to be present on the carrier, for their partner to become infected with the virus.
 It can also be caught from touching the infected skin as well as through sexual fluids.